 Law firm profitability has always been essential to your legal practice’s success.
-But now, increasing your law firm’s profits is now more important than ever.
-This is especially in the wake of an unpredictable pandemic and as we continue to adapt to the impact of COVID-19 on the legal industry in 2022.
+But now, increasing your law firm’s profits is more important than ever.
 A more profitable law firm has the resources to better serve clients, ensure partners and staff are compensated, and attract high-level employees.

 How do law firms make a profit?

 Maintaining healthy law firm profitability requires effort, but the concept is straightforward: Law firms make a profit when they make more than they spend on overhead costs.